Session 3 - Module A: Advanced Orchestration Patterns¶

 def _configure_advanced_flow_patterns(self, workflow: StateGraph):

-"""Configure sophisticated flow control patterns"""
+"""Configure sophisticated flow control patterns for data processing"""

 # Set entry point